Sujata658/plant_app/README.md

 ## About

 PlantApp is a web application dedicated to providing information about various plants.
-Whether you're a seasoned botanist or just starting your gardening journey, PlantApp is here to help you explore the fascinating world of plants.
+This app was developed for practicing react skills.

 ## Installation
 Clone and run the react app using 'npm run'.